maksymilianMroz/dashboard-test-app/README.md

 # Getting Started with this App

-- clone repository and type:
+- clone repository and type in Your terminal (path where the repository is located):

 ### `npm install` or `Yarn install`